janekc/firewall-bot/README.md

 # firewall-bot
-A simple chatbot designed to configure your firewall using ufw *Uncomplicated Firewall* commands.
+A simple chatbot designed to configure your firewall using ufw *Uncomplicated Firewall* to configure iptables/nftables.

 ## step-by-step guide to run your first bot
 We will use [deltabot](https://github.com/deltachat-bot/deltabot) as a chatbot framework.